VictorMLjr/WRL_T180_Roster/README.md

 A lightweight C# desktop application that lets you manage a custom list of T-180 racing drivers.
 Add, edit, and view driver profiles complete with team info, sponsor, stats, and bios.

 ## Future Plans
-- Add filtering by team or sponsor
+- Upgrade to a WinForms or WPF interface
+- Add input validation and error handling
-- Find a way to include driver images and team logos
+- Include driver images and visual stats
-- Exporting driver profiles to PDF or HTML
+- Export driver profiles to PDF or HTML
-- Simulate basic race results using driver stats
+- Implement sorting and filtering features